Lowcountry leaders in domestic violence survival since 1980

-Shelters existed for men and not women at the time, so finding a shelter for battered women became apparent.
+Shelters existed only for men – but not for women – at the time, so finding a shelter for battered women was a critical need.
 In 1979, Reid House, a United Way agency, provided space at its daycare center to house victims of domestic violence.
 After about a year and a half, the lack of funds caused the shelter to close.
-WAC and the Board Members tried to combine, but failed to do so.
-With the support of the Board, Stephanie Davis raised funds for an emergency shelter.
-A suitable facility was located and Ms. Davis named the shelter “My Sister’s House.”
-In November 1980, with Dr. Frank van Aalst as its board president, My Sister's House opened its doors in December of that year.
+WAC and the Board Members tried to combine services, but failed to do so.
+With the support of the WAC Board, Stephanie Davis raised funds for an emergency shelter.
+A suitable facility was located, and Ms. Davis named the shelter “My Sister’s House.”
+In December of 1980, with Dr. Frank van Aalst as its board president, My Sister's House officially opened its shelter doors.

-In July 1981, a separate board for My Sister’s House was formed: Dr. Elise Davis-McFarland became the president of the board.
-Funds from the Department of Social Services and United Way were approved and the agency began making great strides to fulfill its mission.
+In July 1981, a separate board for My Sister’s House was formed, with Dr. Elise Davis-McFarland chosen as the first president of the board.
+Funds from the Department of Social Services and United Way were approved, and the agency began making great strides to fulfill its mission.
 However, the agency soon ran into a problem - the original facility was not large enough due to the high demand of women and children seeking assistance!